 If you have access to a foreign financial account or accounts (this includes bank accounts, brokerage accounts, retirement accounts, prepaid debit/credit cards purchased outside the US, and cash value life insurance) and the aggregate value of their highest balances was \$10,000 USD or more at any point during a calendar year, you must file an FBAR for that year.
 "Access" to an account means you owned it, owned part of it, were a trustee or custodian for it, or had signature authority over the account (even if multiple signatures were required to remove funds).
-It doesn't matter whether the account earned any income, the filing requirements are the same either way.
+It doesn't matter whether the account earned any income; the filing requirements are the same either way.

 The FinCEN Report 114 (which replaced the form formerly known as TD F90-22.1) is an e-file ONLY form.
-The filing deadline is April 15, though a six-month extension is possible.
+The filing deadline is April 15, and you'll be able to extend the filing due date for up to six months.
 The FinCEN Report 114 is not administered directly by the IRS.
 The IRS instituted Form 8938, Statement of Specified Foreign Assets.
 Compared to the FinCEN Report 114, the Form 8938 has much higher filing thresholds and modestly less onerous failure-to-file penalties.

-Speaking of penalties, there is a minimum penalty of \$10,000 per account each year you failed to timely file the FinCEN Report 114/FBAR.
-If the IRS determines you knew you had a filing requirement and disregarded that filing requirement (a "willful violation"), they can assess a maximum penalty of the greater of \$100,000 per account or 50% of the value of the account at the due date of the unfiled FBAR and may pursue criminal charges.
-(Note the penalties are adjusted for inflation annually.
-Currently the \$10,000 and \$100,000 are \$12,921 and \$129,210, respectively.)
+There is a minimum penalty of \$10,000 per account each year you were required to file a Report 114/FBAR.
+If the IRS determines you were aware you had a filing requirement and disregarded that filing requirement (a "willful violation"), they can assess a maximum penalty of the greater of \$100,000 per account, or 50% of the value of the account at the due date of the unfiled FBAR, and may pursue criminal charges.
 A criminal conviction can result in up to five years in prison and an additional fine of \$250,000 per violation.
 If you didn't report income related to your foreign financial account, you may be subject to additional penalties on the unpaid income tax of 20-40% of the tax due, and an additional penalty of 75% of the unpaid income tax if the failure to report the income was willful.